-Although a portion of Lazard Group's income is subject to U.S. federal income taxes, Lazard Group primarily operates in the U.S. as a limited liability company that is treated as a partnership for U.S. federal income tax purposes.
-As a result, Lazard Group's income from its U.S. operations is generally not subject to U.S. federal income taxes because such income is attributable to its partners.
-Lazard Group, through its subsidiaries, is subject to state and local taxes on its income apportioned to various state and local jurisdictions.
+Lazard Ltd, through its subsidiaries, is subject to U.S. federal income taxes on all of its U.S. operating income, as well as on the portion of non-U.S. income attributable to its U.S. subsidiaries.
+In addition, Lazard Ltd, through its subsidiaries, is subject to state and local taxes on its income apportioned to various state and local jurisdictions.
 Outside the U.S., Lazard Group operates principally through subsidiary corporations that are subject to local income taxes in foreign jurisdictions.
 Lazard Group is also subject to New York City Unincorporated Business Tax ("UBT") attributable to its operations apportioned to New York City.

-The Company recorded income tax provisions of \$21,995 and \$11,735 for the three month periods ended March 31, 2017 and 2016, respectively, representing effective tax rates of 14.4% and 12.0%, respectively.
-The difference between the U.S. federal statutory rate of 35.0% and the effective tax rates reflected above principally relates to (i) Lazard Group primarily operating as a limited liability company in the U.S., (ii) change in the valuation allowance affecting the provision for income taxes, (iii) taxes payable to foreign jurisdictions, (iv) excess net tax benefit for share-based incentive compensation, and (v) U.S. state and local taxes, which are incremental to the U.S. federal statutory tax rate.
+The Company recorded income tax provisions of \$39,767 and \$27,654 for the three month periods ended March 31, 2017 and 2016, respectively, representing effective tax rates of 26.5% and 28.1%, respectively.
+The difference between the U.S. federal statutory rate of 35.0% and the effective tax rates reflected above principally relates to (i) taxes payable to foreign jurisdictions that are not offset against U.S. income taxes, (ii) foreign source income (loss) not subject to U.S. income taxes (including interest on intercompany financings), (iii) change in the U.S. federal valuation allowance affecting the provision for income taxes, (iv) excess net tax benefit for share-based incentive compensation, and (v) U.S. state and local taxes, which are incremental to the U.S. federal statutory tax rate.

 On January 1, 2017, the Company adopted new accounting guidance on share-based incentive compensation.
-Upon adoption, the Company recognized excess tax benefits of \$2,003 from the vesting of share-based incentive compensation in the provision for income taxes in the condensed consolidated statements of operations for the three month period ended March 31, 2017.
-The Company also recorded deferred tax assets of \$4,945, net of a valuation allowance of \$12,090, as of January 1, 2017, for previously unrecognized excess tax benefits (including tax benefits from dividends or dividend equivalents) on share-based incentive compensation, with an offsetting adjustment to retained earnings.
+Upon adoption, the Company recognized excess tax benefits of \$7,356 from the vesting of share-based incentive compensation in the provision for income taxes in the condensed consolidated statements of operations for the three month period ended March 31, 2017.
+The Company also recorded deferred tax assets of \$81,544, net of a valuation allowance of \$12,090, as of January 1, 2017, for previously unrecognized excess tax benefits (including tax benefits from dividends or dividend equivalents) on share-based incentive compensation, with an offsetting adjustment to retained earnings.
 See Note 2 for further information on the adoption of this new guidance.